okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 To deploy your app to Heroku, you'll first need to install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
 You can confirm its installed by running `heroku --version`.

 > If you don't have a Heroku account, go to [heroku.com](https://www.heroku.com/) and sign up.
-Don't worry, it's free and chances are you'll love the experience.
+Don't worry, it's free, and chances are you'll love the experience.

 Run `heroku login` to log in to your account, then start the deployment process with JHipster: